Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Remove heavily charred sections before eating.

-• Use lower-temperature cooking methods more often.
+• Lean on lower-temperature methods more often.

 Diet Habits That Raise Risk Indirectly